Big Biogen boost on Alzheimer's news could win back biotech investors

 “The biotech sector needed a spark and this was an explosion,” said Kevin Gade, a portfolio manager focusing on biotech and pharma stocks for Bahl & Gaynor.

-Gade said Bahl & Gaynor owns shares of drugmaker Eli Lilly and Co (LLY.N), which soared 10% as the company is developing an Alzheimer's drug similar to Biogen's.
+Gade said Bahl & Gaynor owns shares of drugmaker Eli Lilly and Co, which soared 10% as the company is developing an Alzheimer’s drug similar to Biogen’s.

-Prior to Monday's news, the iShares Nasdaq Biotechnology ETF (IBB.O), the second-biggest healthcare ETF by assets, according to Lipper data, had climbed only 1% in 2021, well below the gain of over 12% for the benchmark S&P 500 (.SPX), while the S&P 500 pharmaceuticals index (.SPLRCCARG) had gained only 4.7%.
+Prior to Monday’s news, the iShares Nasdaq Biotechnology ETF, the second-biggest healthcare ETF by assets, according to Lipper data, had climbed only 1% in 2021, well below the gain of over 12% for the benchmark S&P 500, while the S&P 500 pharmaceuticals index had gained only 4.7%.

 But on Monday the Nasdaq biotech ETF surged 3.4%, its biggest daily percentage gain in seven months.
 Driven by Lilly shares, the pharmaceutical index also gained 0.66%, outperforming the 0.08% drop for the S&P 500.